 AccidentalIgnitionsMap

 This parameter specifies a raster map to represent where accidental ignition occur.
 The map units are double (allowing for fractions).
-Units are not specified; the data weights the location of accidental ignitions occurrence.
+Units are not specified, but represent relative probabilities of ignition; the data weights the location of accidental ignitions occurrence.

 LightningIgnitionsMap

 This parameter specifies a raster map to represent where lightning ignitions occur.
 The map units are double (allowing for fractions).
-Units are not specified; the data weights the location of lightning ignitions occurrence.
+Units are not specified, but represent relative probabilities of ignition; the data weights the location of lightning ignitions occurrence.

 RxIgnitionsMap

 This parameter specifies a raster map to represent where prescribed fire occur.
 The map units are double (allowing for fractions).
-Units are not specified; the data weights the location of prescribed fire occurrence.
+Units are not specified, but represent relative probabilities of ignition; the data weights the location of prescribed fire occurrence.

 AccidentalSuppressionMap